How to enter

 No refund policy

-In order to keep the entry fee as low as possible, we cannot refund any entry fees once we send materials to schools.
-This includes entry fees for students, for whatever reason, do not end up sitting the competition.
+So we can keep the entry fee as low as possible, we do not refund any entry fees once we send materials to schools.
+This includes entry fees for students who, for whatever reason, do not end up sitting the competition.
 The exception is any COVID-19 government-mandated school closures.
 If this happens we will contact affected schools to let them know our plan.